Tiendil/feeds.fun/README.md

 - opensource to the main page
 - github repo link to the main page
 - Update readme, to have it in sync with the site
-- settings flags work is unclear for users.
-Also see them in notifications

 # Feeds Fun